MarcelGarus/server/README.md

-This is my personal server, which is available at [marcelgarus.dev](https://marcelgarus.dev).
+This repository contains the code of my server, which is available at [marcelgarus.dev](https://marcelgarus.dev).

 The goal for this server is to offer several services: